Spline Shafts: Power Transmission and Precision

 Parallel Spline Shafts

-Parallel spline shafts feature straight teeth cut parallel to the shaft’s axis, providing robust torque transmission capabilities.
+Parallel shafts feature straight teeth cut parallel to the shaft’s axis, providing robust torque transmission capabilities.
 They are commonly used in heavy-duty applications such as gearboxes and hydraulic pumps.

 Involute Spline Shafts